Alaska Aurora Borealis Photo Workshop

 Experience Alaska's winter beauty as the mysterious Northern Lights dance across the skies and golden light illuminates the snowy landscapes.
 Our journey will take us far above the Arctic Circle in chase of the aurora borealis, stunning scenery, and arctic wildlife.
 And there's more - you will gaze in awe at a stunning ice cave, spend a day with dog mushers, and soak in warm thermal hot springs!
 With a max group size of 6 participants and 2 instructors, you'll get plenty of individual attention and room to spread out in the vehicles.

 - Journey well above the Arctic Circle where we'll be directly under the auroral band for best Northern Lights viewing!
 Workshop dates are timed for dark skies with little to no moon interference.

 - Experience the dramatic snow-covered landscapes of North Central Alaska.
 Low sun angles throughout the day will produce rich colors and warm light.

 - Gaze in awe inside a spectacular ice cave, shimmering with the most amazing ice crystals!

-- Relax in the warm thermal waters of Chena Hot Springs and enjoy a half day with the dog mushers.
+- Relax in the warm thermal waters of Chena Hot Springs and enjoy spending time with dog mushers.

-- Instructors include pro-photographer Kevin McNeal and resident expert Nickolas Warner.
-Small group of 6 participants will ensure plenty of individual attention and comfort.
+- Small group of 6 studens will ensure plenty of individual attention and comfort.

 - Workshop includes all transportation, lodging, and post-processing instruction.